 It submits the corporate planning for the coming fiscal year to the Supervisory Board as well as the midterm and strategic planning.
 The Chairman of the Management Board informs the Supervisory Board Chairman without delay of important events that are essential for the assessment of the situation and the development of the company or for the management of the company as well as of any shortcomings that occur in the monitoring systems.

 The Management Board requires the approval of the Supervisory Board for certain important transactions.
-Transactions and measures that require Supervisory Board approval are submitted to the Supervisory Board in good time.
+Transactions and measures that require Supervisory Board approval are submitted in good time to the Supervisory Board, or to one of its committees where particular powers are delegated to them.